Simple vegetarian stuffed mushrooms with a herb butter filling. Incredibly aromatic mushroom appetizer, side dish or light meal.

 - Remove the mushroom stems and chop them very finely.
 Chop the shallot very finely as well.

-- Place the mushrooms in the prepared casserole dish and fill them with the almond filling.
+- Fill the mushroom caps and place them in the prepared casserole dish.
 Bake for about 10 – 15 minutes until they are soft and the butter is melted.

-- Serve them immediately with baguette and green salad.
+- Serve immediately with baguette and salad, for instance.

 Amount Per Serving: Calories: 220Total Fat: 21gSaturated Fat: 9gTrans Fat: 0gUnsaturated Fat: 11gCholesterol: 32mgSodium: 299mgCarbohydrates: 7gFiber: 3gSugar: 2gProtein: 3g